infopoison/gouai/gouai.md

 * **Stage 3.2: Integrated Uncertainty & Goal Impact Assessment for AOT**
     * **Action (User, supported by LLM for analysis and articulation):**
         1.  **Consolidated Uncertainty Summary:**
-            * Enumerate key epistemic uncertainties from the WSOD and IEs that significantly impact the AOT's reliability or completeness.
+            * Enumerate key epistemic uncertainties from the `Final WSOD` and IEs that significantly impact the AOT's reliability or completeness.
             * Describe epistemic uncertainties introduced during the LLM's synthesis process (e.g., potential misinterpretations, logical leaps not fully supported by low-uncertainty IEs).
             * Enumerate key aleatoric uncertainties relevant to the AOT's implications.
             * List critical assumptions underpinning the AOT.
-        2.  **WSOD Fulfillment Assessment:** How well, and in what specific ways, does the AOT address the components of the WSOD?
+        2.  **Final WSOD Fulfillment Assessment:** How well, and in what specific ways, does the AOT address the components of the `Final WSOD`?
 Where are the gaps?
         3.  **HLG Impact Review:**
             * Critically evaluate the AOT's *potential to achieve the user's high-level goals (HLGs)*, considering its documented uncertainties and assumptions.
             * What is the range of possible outcomes if decisions are based on this AOT?